lucproglangcourse/lucproglangcourse.github.io/_sources/software.rst.txt

 GitHub
 ~~~~~~

-`GitHub <https://github.com>`_ is another provider of hosted Git repositories, which emphasizes community and collaboration.
+`GitHub <https://github.com>`_ is a provider of hosted Git repositories, which emphasizes community and collaboration.
 For this reason, we use it to host our course examples.

 - Create a GitHub account if you don't already have one.
 - Get the `GitHub Student Developer Pack <https://education.github.com/pack/join>`_ using your official ``@luc.edu`` address.
 This will give you free unlimited private repositories.